Gravitational waves from burdened primordial black holes dark matter: Mass and population of primordial black holes

 Notice that, for the FOPT case, it is more convenient to use the normalized initial population defined as \cite{Carr:2020gox}

-Note that $\gamma_{\rm PT}$ is now not a constant but depends on phase transition's parameters like in Eq. \ref{eq:M_FOPT}.
-By setting $h-0.67$ and using Eq. \ref{eq:beta_f_M gammaPT}, we can again express the initial population of PBH in terms of its final abundance and mass as\footnote{Note that Eq. \ref{eq:beta_f_M gammaPT} is completely general as all we said is that $M_{\rm PBH}=\gamma M_{\rm H}$.
+Note that $\gamma_{\rm PT}$ is now not a constant but depends on phase transition's parameters like in Eq. \ref{eq:M_FOPT}. $h$ is the normalized Hubble constant and we can set it to be $h=0.67$ \cite{Planck:2018vyg}.
+By using Eq. \ref{eq:beta_f_M gammaPT}, we can again express the initial population of PBH in terms of its final abundance and mass as\footnote{Note that Eq. \ref{eq:beta_f_M gammaPT} is completely general as all we said is that $M_{\rm PBH}=\gamma M_{\rm H}$.
 In light of Eq. \ref{eq:M_FOPT}, we can replace $\gamma\rightarrow\gamma_{\rm PT}$ with $\gamma_{\rm PT}$ being whatever in front of $M_{\rm H}$.}: